Translate this page from English...

 -or-

-“Engaged attendance” means you attended the sessions and completed the assignments (both in-session activities and homework where applicable).
+“Engaged attendance” means that you attended the sessions and completed the assignments (both in-session activities and homework where applicable).